 Attention: Distance Education Certification/Alicia Erickson

 Please note this statement is only applicable to out-of-state public institutions.
 All other institutions should refer to Proprietary School Certification for information on offering distance education within the state.
-Please feel free to contact me with any additional questions at (573) 751-1764 or by email at Alicia.Erickson@dhewd.mo.gov.
+For more information contact: Alicia.Erickson@dhewd.mo.gov.